Uptown New Orleans: A Family-Friendly Itinerary

-St. Charles Avenue, Magazine and Freret streets are packed with shopping destinations, art galleries, and restaurants (many of which have spacious outdoor or balcony seating).
-Freret Street is also home to a market, held on the first Saturday of every month from noon till 4 p.m.
-The event features live music and plenty of food vendors.
-Magazine and Freret Streets are easy to walk, and you can take a streetcar all the way along St. Charles Avenue for a mere $1.25.
+St. Charles Avenue, Magazine, and Freret streets are packed with shopping destinations, art galleries, and restaurants (many of which have spacious outdoor or balcony seating).
+Freret Street is also home to a market, held on the first Saturday of every month except June-August, and a festival, held in the spring.
+Both events feature live music and plenty of food vendors.
+Magazine and Freret Streets are easy to walk, and you can take a streetcar along St. Charles Avenue for a mere $1.25.

-To take in all the beauty of the Italianate, Victorian and Greek Revival architecture of Uptown, you can take your kids on a free walking tour.
-Many of the original mid-19th century mansions have been immaculately preserved and are surrounded by the impressive gardens.
+To take in all the beauty of the Italianate, Victorian, and Greek Revival architecture of Uptown, you can just walk around.
+Many of the original mid-19th-century mansions have been immaculately preserved and are surrounded by impressive gardens.
 Both self-guided and guided tours are available daily in the Garden District and Uptown — on foot or by bus or car (free for kids under 6).
 Kids and adults alike might also like visiting Lafayette Cemetery No. 1, one of the oldest cemeteries in the city, located in the heart of the Garden District, between Washington, Sixth, Prytania, and Coliseum streets (Please note that as of winter 2022 the cemetery is closed for repairs).

 Another must-stop, especially if you have kids in tow, is the magnificent Audubon Park.
 Located in the historic district of Uptown near the picturesque campuses of Tulane and Loyola universities, Audubon Park is perfect for a stroll or a picnic (bring some bread to feed the ducks).
 Lined with hundreds of ancient live oaks, it features a 1.8-mile jogging path, playgrounds, picnic shelters, a lagoon, recreation areas, and a zoo.

-The Audubon Zoo is one of the top zoos in the country, full of lush vegetation and exotic animal exhibits.
+The Audubon Zoo is one of the top zoos in the country, full of lush vegetation and exotic-animal exhibits.
 The younger kids may like riding the zoo’s Swamp train, and older kids can try the Safari Simulator ride.
 The Zoo features rare white alligators, a komodo dragon, sea lion shows, a carousel, and the award-winning Louisiana Swamp and Jaguar Jungle natural habitat areas.
 During the warmer months, you may want to bring your bathing suits and splash in the Zoo’s mini water park, the Cool Zoo.
-Tickets are $22.95 for adults and $17.95 for kids ages 2-12 (Cool Zoo is $12 extra).

 Eating and Drinking

 Uptown is packed with restaurants that feature kid-friendly menus and/or menus catering to children specifically.
 These are but a few highlights, starting with St. James Cheese Company, home of the $5 Mini Moo sandwich.
-Targeting the “smaller cheese lovers,” it’s made Hook’s Cheddar cheese grilled on wheat bread, and comes with chips and fruit.
-The kids will probably also love the shop’s cheese and charcuterie boards, which change daily and come with bread and an assortment of condiments (prices range from $12.50 for three items to $30 for 10).
+Targeting the “smaller cheese lovers,” it’s made with Hook’s white Cheddar cheese grilled on wheat bread and comes with chips and fruit.
+The kids will probably also love the shop’s cheese and charcuterie boards, which change daily and come with bread and an assortment of condiments.

-We also recommend The Company Burger on Freret and Cadiz streets for its solid menu of delicious burgers, fries and milkshakes; and the famous Camellia Grill diner with an extensive breakfast menu.
-The affordable Dat Dog at its Freret Street location dishes out a wide variety of meat, fish, vegan and veggie hot dogs, sausages, and other kid-friendly comfort food like burgers and chicken.
+We also recommend The Company Burger on Freret and Cadiz streets for its solid menu of delicious burgers, fries, and milkshakes; and the famous Camellia Grill diner with an extensive breakfast menu.
+The affordable Dat Dog at its Freret and Magazine locations dishes out a wide variety of meat, fish, vegan and veggie hot dogs, sausages, and other kid-friendly comfort food like burgers and chicken.
 Your kids will be happy to know that the dogs and the sausages come with a choice of more than 30 toppings.

 For local comfort food with homestyle Creole and Cajun fare like po-boys and jambalaya, try Joey K’s on Magazine Street.
-The menu is already kid-friendly, but there’s also a kids’ menu — with grilled cheese, fried shrimp and catfish, and more.
-The seafood-focused Superior Seafood & Oyster Bar has great views of St. Charles Avenue, an oyster bar, and a kids’ menu that goes beyond chicken tenders, with items like the grilled shrimp and grilled chicken pasta alfredo.
+The menu is very kid-friendly, with chicken tenders, grilled cheese, and fried seafood.
+The seafood-focused Superior Seafood & Oyster Bar has great views of St. Charles Avenue, an oyster bar, and a kids’ menu that goes beyond chicken tenders, with items like grilled shrimp and grilled chicken pasta alfredo.